 Show less

-Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Woodlesford, Leeds
+Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply to customers in Workington

 Read

-Chris Reed, Operations Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Leeds.”
+Dan Hind, Operations Lead for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it is vital we complete them to continue to maintain a safe and reliable gas supply to the residents and business owners of Workington.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.